Veteran Health Indiana

-All veterans are encouraged to enroll in the VA Health Care System.
-To begin the process, please complete an Application for Health Care Benefits.
+You've earned it!
+We encourage all Veterans to enroll into their VA Health Care System.
+To start, please complete an Application for Health Care Benefits.
 You can submit the form online, or you may print the form and mail it to us at:

 Richard L. Roudebush VA Medical Center